-15.26.260 IMC Chapter 3, Section 306.1 Clearances for maintenance and replacement - Amended
+15.26.280 IMC Chapter 3, Section 306.1 Clearances for maintenance and replacement - Amended

 306.1 Clearances for maintenance and replacement.
-Clearances around appliances to elements of permanent construction, including other installed equipment and appliances, shall be 30 inches to allow inspection, service, repair or replacement without removing such elements of permanent construction or disabling the function of a required fire-resistance-rated assembly.
+Clearances around appliances to elements of permanent construction, including other installed equipment and appliances, shall be a minimum 30 inches or the manufacturer's suggested clearance to allow inspection, service, repair, or replacement without removing such elements of permanent construction or disabling the function of a required fire-resistance-rated assembly.
+These clearances shall be at all service sides of appliances and equipment.
+The required clearance shall be from the floor to a height of 6'6" above the floor.
+Mechanical equipment shall be allowed within this area.

-15.26.270 IMC Chapter 3, Section 306.3 Appliances in attics - Amended
+15.26.290 IMC Chapter 3, Section 306.3 Appliances in attics - Amended